atulanurag8544/Finding-Page-of-DefectDojo/Managing-Vulnerabilities-with-DefectDojo.md

 # Finding Page of DefectDojo

 ## Overview
-DefectDojo is a DevSecOps platform that has a big impact on how organizations handle their app security programs.
-The Findings page plays a key role in DefectDojo.
-It's where security experts can keep track of, look into, and take action on weak spots found during security checks.
-This guide gives you an overview of what the Findings page can do.The Finding page plays a key role in handling and monitoring security weak spots in your apps.
+DefectDojo, a DevSecOps platform, has a significant influence on how organizations manage their app security programs.
+The Findings page is crucial in DefectDojo.
+Security experts use this page to monitor, investigate, and address vulnerabilities discovered during security assessments.The Finding page plays a key role in handling and monitoring security weak spots in your apps.
 It gives you a full picture of all detected issues helping you evaluate, sort, and tackle vulnerabilities .

 ##   Example of Findings:
 * OpenSSL ‘ChangeCipherSpec’ MiTM Potential Vulnerability